Char2sGu/angularity/docs/src/content/core/type-safe-providing/index.md

 ];
 ```

+In the example above, all the providers' types are automatically inferred and restricted from the token.
 By elevating the `multi` option to the function name, it also helps prevent the developer from forgetting the `multi` option.